FunctionalJerk/FunctionalJerk.github.io/projects/DataMining.md

 There's a lot still to explore here.
 The python-script that was used to create the *t-SNE plot[^tsne]* looks for similarities in harmonic content.
-To apply it to my proposal for relative vocal harmony, each sample needs to be put in relation to it's speakers vocal range.
+To apply it to my idea of relative vocal harmony, each sample needs to be put in relation to it's speakers vocal range.
-I will try and rewrite th, so that it compares the samples actual intonation
+I will soon rewrite it, so that it compares the actual intonation contained in the samples.

 ---
 * nessecary line